 A few weeks later, Phil Phibbs outlined his idea and the rationale for a glass museum to the Executive Council for a Greater Tacoma, a group of business and governmental leaders.
 He fully expected to be politely dismissed.
 Instead, he was invited to stay for the next presentation.
 It was a plan for the redevelopment of the Thea Foss Waterway, which at the time was an empty industrial wasteland along a narrow channel of water so polluted that it qualified as a federal Superfund clean-up site.
 The Chairman of the Council, George Russell, concluded that the idea of a glass museum coincided quite beautifully with the need for a dynamic anchor tenant on the restored waterway.

 It was serendipitous that the ideas to build a glass museum and redevelop the Thea Foss Waterway coincided to become a civic undertaking.
-Now the Museum is part of a larger cultural district, but it was ten years of visionary leadership, energy and hard work that made the dreams of a revitalized waterway a reality.
+Now the Museum is part of a larger cultural district, but it was 10 years of visionary leadership, energy, and hard work that made the dreams of a revitalized waterway a reality.

-Jane and George Russell, co-chairs of the Museum’s founding Board of Trustees, invited individuals, corporations and foundations from around the world to join them in creating one of the most unique and beautiful institutions in the world.
+Jane and George Russell, co-chairs of the Museum’s founding Board of Trustees, invited individuals, corporations, and foundations from around the world to join them in creating one of the most unique and beautiful institutions in the world.
 As the century turned, the Museum passed major milestones.
 In September 1997, Canadian architect Arthur Erickson unveiled the Museum’s design concept, which included an iconic, tilted cone.
 Josi Callan began as director in January 2000.
 Construction began in June 2000.
 The steel frame of the cone was completed in March 2001 and the Chihuly Bridge of Glass was underway by July of that year.
-Both the Museum of Glass and the adjoining Chihuly Bridge of Glass opened to thousands of visitors and worldwide accolades on July 6, 2002.
+Both the Chihuly Bridge of Glass and Museum of Glass opened to thousands of visitors and worldwide accolades on July 6, 2002.

 Today, the Museum’s stainless steel cone serves as a beacon to a stunning contemporary art museum as well as a symbol for the restoration of a waterway and the revitalization of a city.